rak3rman/mark4/nuxt/content/index.md

 [an R1 research university](https://uic.edu), a U.S. Senate campaign, [a start-up](https://www.monteltech.com),
 and [an event management group](https://my.lifetime.life/athletic-events.html).
 Just this past summer, I was a Software Engineering Intern on the [Starship Software](https://www.spacex.com/vehicles/starship/) team at [SpaceX](https://spacex.com)!
-I had an absolute blast helping build the largest rocket on planet Earth.
+I demonstrated leadership and technical excellence by owning a critical flight reliability tool used to validate over one million vehicle configuration values.

 I’m juggling quite a few responsibilities at the [University of Illinois Chicago](https://uic.edu).
 For starters, I am studying computer science and business full-time (with a 3.96 GPA, whoop!).
-I also project manage and work directly with 6+ software developers under the College of Engineering.
+I also project manage and work directly with 8+ software developers under the College of Engineering.
 Together we've developed and shipped over 10 full-stack web applications used by 1000's on campus.

 Making an impact is part of my DNA, especially when it comes to personal projects.
 I recently gave [three distinct